Exemption Certificate Management: The Complete Guide for Multi-State Businesses

 5. Audit Response

+The CertSOLV dashboard gives your team real-time visibility into certificate status across all accounts and states.
 Complete certificate portfolios are retrievable on demand by customer, date range, or jurisdiction.
 Audit response time drops from days to hours.
 Organized, complete documentation produced quickly signals professional compliance to auditors.

 CertSOLV integrates with major ERP, accounting, and e-commerce platforms.
 Exemption data flows automatically to your tax calculations without manual synchronization.
 As your business expands into new states, CertSOLV applies current jurisdiction requirements without requiring you to update the system manually.